MewsSystems/gitbook-connector-api/guidelines/requests.md

 >
 > This functionality is currently in beta-test and as such it is subject to change.

 By default, the API always responds with a `200 OK` status code and a JSON response body containing the result of the operation in case of success.
-For some use cases, like polling changes and storing responses into a data lake, client may want to opt-into receiving an empty body with a `204 No Content` status code.
+For some use cases, like polling changes and storing responses into a data lake, client may want to opt-in to receiving an empty body with a `204 No Content` status code.

 This can be achieved by setting the `Prefer` header to `return=minimal` in the request.